-

 Read more -

-Most people associate the importance of having a Will with death.
+Most people understand the importance of making a will.
 However, it is easily forgotten that the loss of mental capacity could also diminish our ability to make a Will.
-This is known as lo...
+This is known as loss of ‘tes...

 Read more -